How to use Google Flights to book your next trip

 Another helpful feature in Google Flights is the price alerts (my personal favorite).
 When you set up a price alert, you’ll get regular emails about price changes for flights to a specific destination.

-You can set up a price alert after searching for your destination, and there will be a button below the search field.
+You can set up a price alert after searching for your destination, and there will be a button next to the date grid and price graph buttons.
 You can set alerts for specific dates or any dates.

 Google Flights also has helpful filters to customize your search parameters, and those filters are located just below the destination and date fields.
 You can filter by stops, airlines, bags, price, time, emissions, connecting airports, and flight duration.
 Above the search field are filters for seat class (economy, first-class, etc.), number of tickets, and round-trip, one-way, or multi-city trips.